Dih5/xpecgen/README.md

 On Fedora 23 onwards, use dnf instead of yum

 ##Download and run
+You can also download and execute the program without installing it, as long as you meet the [requisites](#requisites).
 Download and extract the [zip file](https://github.com/Dih5/xpecgen/archive/master.zip) of the repository.
-To start the GUI, open xpecgenGUI.py with your python3 interpreter.
-In Windows you can use xpecgenGUI.bat to launch it.
+To start the GUI, open xpecgen/xpecgenGUI.py with your python3 interpreter.
+In Windows you can use xpecgenGUI.bat in the same folder to launch it.
-To start the interactive command line mode, start the python interpreter in the directory where the files were extracted and follow the usage example.
-You can also write a custom script following the example in [demo.py](demo/demo.py).

 ##Documentation
 You can use the python help system to check the library documentation: